galaxyproject/galaxy-hub/src/learn/datatypes/index.md

 datasets are available from many sources and can sometimes be created from other datatypes.

+*   How to source Human, Mouse, and other common genome `GTF` reference annnotation data.
+[See Method 6 here.](https://galaxyproject.org/support/chrom-identifiers/#any-mixed-sourced-data)
 *   The public [Main](/Main) Galaxy instance contains tools to examine and manipulate [GFF](/learn/datatypes#GFF)/[GTF](/learn/datatypes#GTF) files under the tool group **Filter and Sort**.